ReactiumCore/CLI/README.md

 If you're creating an application specific command, use the shortcut `app/` when specifying the destination.

-> Beware: _Application specific commands are only suggested if you're contributing to the application and want those commands pushed out to future versions.
-For instance if you want to create a new Reactium or Actinium core command and plan on submitting a pull request for your new feature.
-Otherwise, they will be overwritten when you update your version of Reactium or Actinium._
+> Beware: _Application specific commands are only suggested if you're contributing to framework core.
+In modern Reactium projects, core commands are in the `reactium_modules/@atomic-reactor/reactium-core/.cli/commands/` directory.
+Legacy projects may use `~/.core/.cli/commands/`.
+These will be overwritten when you update the framework._
 ```
 $ reactium commander -d 'app/my/function'
 ```

-_The boilerplate code for a new ARCLI function will be created in the `~/.core/.cli/commands/my/function` directory._
+_The boilerplate code for a new ARCLI function will be created in the appropriate core commands directory for your project structure._

 If you're creating a new ARCLI command, use the shortcut `root/` when specifying the destination.